nedelinameto/chatai-guides/ChatGPT-guide.md

 1. To pause or edit tasks - go to
    <https://chatgpt.com/tasks> and select the task you want to edit or pause

-2. DTo create a new task - use a new o3 or o4 mini models and give tasks definition, frequency and instructions via the chat:
+2. To create a new task - use a new o3 or o4 mini models and give tasks definition, frequency and instructions via the chat:
 Example: Create a daily news summary about the latest news in induction brazing.

 ## Contribution Instructions